k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: peaceful/tame monsters poly'd into a cross-aligned dragon (player is a knight) would stay tame
 - Fix: noncorporeal monsters were affected by knockback
+- Fix: monster could go berserk if temporarily sleeping or paralyzed